A calmer way to sit with your bass.

 Set a key.
 Pick a feel.
 Drums, bass and keys lock in behind you.
 Loop it, change it, record yourself over the top.

-Standard E A D G, Drop D, Half-Step Down, D Standard, BEAD, and a custom tuner for anything else.
+Seven tunings: Standard E A D G, Drop D, Half-Step Down, D Standard, BEAD, Bass VI and 6-string — plus a custom editor for any four-string tuning of your own.

 The basement half-hour.
 The van before load-in.
 The morning before anyone else is up.